Are Polygamy and Same-Sex Marriage Possible in Turkey?

 Having said that, fun news made to the online headlines last year when a man accidentally married his father-in-law instead of his bride.
 Although he intended to marry his bride, the marriage certificate wrongly had the name of his father-in-law printed in it.
 Of course, it is imperative to mention that the marriage was annulled soon.

-Above facts and more make Turkey such a coveted destination for everyone.
-Come visit the country once and fall in love.
+Visit Turkey: Above stated facts and more make Turkey such a coveted destination for everyone.
+Visit the country once and fall in love with the country.